legobuff/workshop-pe/exercises/part03-kubernetes-Jenkins.md

 You should be able to run now `docker container run --rm -p 8080:8080 YOURDTRURL/REPO/webapp:k8s-BUILDNUMBER`

-When browsing to your docker node URL `http://dockernodeurl:8080/webapp` you should be greated by welcome message:
+When browsing to your docker node URL `http://dockernodeurl:8080/webapp` you should be greeted by welcome message:

 ![part03-k8sjenkins08](../images/part03-k8sjenkins08.png)/